 In eligible cases, a small estates officer can be instructed by the applicant, and prepare and lodge an application on their behalf.
 The assistance provided by the court reduces the need for people to hire a solicitor and acts as a legal aid service to the public.
 The small estates officer or Magistrates’ Court registrar only deal with applications for basic grants of representation and do not render assistance in contentious or doubtful applications.
 In all cases, proof to establish both an applicant’s identity and their relationship to the deceased is required.

-For advice on tenants’ rights, rental disputes, eviction, investigation of complaints, and assistance with taking and defending legal action, contact the Tenants Union of Victoria on 9416 2577 or visit www.tuv.org.au.
+For advice on tenants’ rights, rental disputes, eviction, investigation of complaints, and assistance with taking and defending legal action, contact Tenants Victoria on 9416 2577 or visit www.tuv.org.au.

 Financial counsellors can provide advice about debts, budgeting and debt recovery procedures.
 They can also provide paralegal advice on credit, debt and bankruptcy.
 For a list of financial counsellors, see Financial counselling services.

 People undertaking their own legal work may find a legal kit helpful.
-State Trustees sells a power of attorney kit.
+State Trustees sells a power of attorney kit (see contact details above).
 Two legal kits – “How to apply for probate” and “How to make your will” – are available from Fitzroy Legal Service; to order, telephone 9419 3744.

 There are many websites that provide helpful information, including: